 When I was young Pop Tarts were the fanciest breakfast treat you could imagine.
 Fresh from the land of the brave, us northerners were smitten by those little parcels of goodness.
 Flash forward to 2015 and you can get flavours you could only have dreamed about as a ten year old girl.
 Despite this, I never actually buy Pop Tarts any more.
 I don’t actually own a toaster and the thought of eating them cold is just a step too far in my eyes.
-I decided to make my own.
+I decided to try my hand at homemade Pop Tarts.

 Homemade Pop Tarts can be as difficult as you like.
 If you’re looking for a project you can make the pie dough and filling from scratch; or if you’re looking for a quick fix, ready rolled pastry and a jar of Bonne Maman will do the trick.
 Obviously I chose the latter but I am looking forward to experimenting with the fully homemade versions soon.
 Just watch this space.